What Is the Pelvic Floor & How to Engage It

 KX workouts encourage activation of the pelvic floor through:

-• Engaging the core because the pelvic floor is an integral part of the core
+• Engaging the core because the pelvic floor is an integral part of the core.

-• An emphasis on proper control, alignment and posture, which indirectly activates the pelvic floor muscles to support the spine and maintain stability
+• An emphasis on proper control, alignment and posture, which indirectly activates the pelvic floor muscles to support the spine and maintain stability.

-• Progressive resistance training because like other muscles in your body, the pelvic floor gets stronger as you gradually increase the challenge of exercises
+• Progressive resistance training because like other muscles in your body, the pelvic floor gets stronger as you gradually increase the challenge of exercises.

 • Focusing on mindful breathing and coordinating breath with movement.